-One of the most exciting things about beauty (and what we're especially passionate about here at Byrdie) is the free reign we're each allowed to exercise when it comes to our unique aesthetic.
+One of the most exciting things about beauty (and what we're incredibly passionate about here at Byrdie) is the free reign we're each allowed to exercise when it comes to our unique aesthetic.
 While we highly discourage choosing a new hair color solely based on the prescriptive likes of texture, skin tone, or zodiac sign (hey, we've seen it all), it's hard to argue that certain hair colors and skin undertones don't go together like bread and butter.
 Not a fan of the combination?
 Feel free to ignore us and carry on.

 However, if you've been itching to go blonde, have a skin tone with cool undertones (i.e., blue or pink), and are looking for some expert guidance in the hair color department, you're in luck.
 After all, blonde can be particularly finicky—easily veering pallid, brassy, or a slightly confusing combination of the two.